 \begin{lem} Under the conditions of Theorem~\ref{thm:eigenvector}, with probability $1-o(n^{-3})$, \beq \|I_n-H_0^{-1}H\|\leq \frac{C\sqrt{\log(n)}}{\sqrt{n\bar{\theta}^2}}, \qquad \|H_0^{-1/2}(A-\Omega)H_0^{-1/2}\|\leq \frac{C}{\sqrt{n\bar{\theta}^2}}. \eeq \end{lem}

-The proof of Lemma \ref{lem:order-eigenval} is straightforward by noting that $D_{\theta}= H_0^{-1}$ (see the definition of $D_\theta$ in Section \ref{sec:main}) and therefore $L_0$ share the same eigenvalues as $K^{-1} PG$.
-Immediately, one can conclude (\ref{order-lambda}) from (\ref{cond3-PG}).
+The proof of Lemma \ref{lem:order-eigenval} is straightforward by noting that $D_{\theta}= H_0$ (see the definition of $D_\theta$ in Section~\ref{sec:LB}) and therefore $L_0$ share the same eigenvalues as $K^{-1} PG$.
+Immediately, one can conclude (\ref{order-lambda}) from Condition~\ref{reg-conds}(b) and also the fact that $\lambda_1(PG) \asymp K$ which is derived from Condition~\ref{reg-conds}(a) and (b).
 In the sequel, we show the proof of the Lemmas \ref{lem:order} and \ref{lem:noise}.
 Before that, we introduce the Bernstein inequality which we will use frequently to bound sum of independent Bernoulli entries. \begin{thm}[Bernstein inequality] Let $X_1, \cdots, X_n$ be independent zero-mean random variables.
 Suppose that $|X_i|\leq M$ almost surely, for all $i$.
-Then for all positive $t$,
+Then for all $t>0$,

 with $\sigma^2:=\sum_{i=1}^n \mathbb{E}(X_i^2)$.
 In particular, taking $t = C (\sigma \sqrt{\log (n)} + M \log (n) )$ for properly large $C$, then \end{thm}